-GENERAL INFORMATION
+1. GENERAL INFORMATION

-Workers Compensation Fund (WCF) is a social security scheme established under the Workers Compensation Act [Cap 263].
+Workers Compensation Fund (WCF) is a social security scheme established under the Workers Compensation Act, Cap 263.
 The Fund was established on 1 March 2015 and started its operation on 1 July 2015.
-It is head quartered in Plot No. 37, Victoria House situated along New Bagamoyo Road, in Dar es Salaam.
+It is head quartered in PSSSF Kambarage Tower, 3rd floor, Dodoma.

 The following description of the Fund is a summary only.
-For detailed and complete information about the Fund, reference should be made to the Trustees Report, which is an integral part of these financial statements and the Workers Compensation Act, which can be accessed at www.wcf.go.tz
+For detailed and complete information about the Fund, reference should be made to the Trustees Report, which is an integral part of these financial statements and the Workers Compensation Act, which can be accessed at www.wcf.go.tz.